 - Goodwill received from the sale of an auto dealership

-A wrinkle that will surely surprise many taxpayers and tax preparers this coming tax season: A pass-through entity that reports Section 1221 capital gains or Section 1231 gains will need to document how and whether those gains break down into real-estate-related gains (which are not taxed) and non-real-estate gains (which are.)
+Two wrinkles that will surely surprise many taxpayers and tax preparers: First, a pass-through entity that reports Section 1221 capital gains or Section 1231 gains will need to document how and whether those gains break down into exempt gains (which are not taxed) and non-exempt gains (which potentially are.)
+The statute and the administrative rules direct taxpayers to include documentation substantiating the fair market value and basis of real estate gains (so an appraisal or possibly an assessor’s report), ownership percentages (so pass-through entity K-1s or possibly formation documents), and then descriptions of the methodology used for the accounting.
+The statute explicitly authorizes the Washington Department of Revenue to prescribe additional filing requirements.

 The Qualified Family-owned Small Business Deduction